Politics of Prince Edward Island: Green Party

 The Green Party of Prince Edward Island was founded in 2005, and ran in the 2007 election for the first time.
 The party received a larger proportion of the total vote than the NDP during the 2007 provincial election.

 In July 2012, the Green Party of PEI leader and co-founder Sharon Labchuk resigned.
 Darcie Lanthier served as interim leader until November 2012.
 At the Leadership Convention in Charlottetown, 3 November 2012, the Green Party of Prince Edward Island elected Peter Bevan-Baker as leader.
 Bevan-Baker was elected to the Legislature in 2015, winning the party's first seat since the party was founded.
 He was joined in the Legislature by Hannah Bell in a 2017 by–election.
 In the 2019 election, they surpassed the Liberal Party by both seat size and popular vote to become the province's Official Opposition party, as they gained six more seats from the Liberal Party.
+The Greens were reduced to two seats in the 2023 election, losing their status as official opposition to the Liberals.

 The Liberal Party

 The Liberal Party of Prince Edward Island, founded in 1873, is a fully incorporated wing of the Liberal Party of Canada.
 It has governed frequently, including several notable stretches from 1891 to 1911 and 1935 to 1959.
 It most recently held government from 2007 to 2019.
 In October 2011, the Liberal Party lost two seats, but retained 22 out of 27 seats in the Legislature.
 The seat total was 23 from October 3, 2013, following a floor crossing, until February 23, 2015, due to three MLA resignations, thus reducing to 20.
 The party dropped to 18 seats in the 2015 election.
 Then in 2017 due to a resignation (and loss in subsequent by-election), followed by a floor crossing in 2018, the party dropped to 16 seats.
 The party suffered further losses in the 2019 election due to gains by the Green Party and Progressive Conservatives, reducing the Liberals to 6 seats.
 This resulted in the Liberals becoming the province's third party for the first time in their history.
 The party was further reduced to 5 seats in September 2020, with the resignation of an MLA and subsequent loss of the resultant by-election in November 2020.
+The Liberals regained their status as the official opposition, winning three seats to the Greens two in the 2023 election.